andrewjfreyer/jurabridge/README.md

 # Description

 This is an ESP32 Arduino project for bridging a [Jura Ena Micro 90](https://us.jura.com/en/customer-care/products-support/ENA-Micro-90-MicroSilver-UL-15116) to home automation platforms via MQTT.
 Main controller is an ESP32.
 A 3.3v to 5v level shifter is required between an available hardware UART of the ESP32 to the debug/service port of the Jura.
 Don't use `softwareserial`, as it's painfully slow.
+The ESP continually polls the Jura for status information, and reports changes in status information via MQTT.

 See here for [hardware](https://github.com/andrewjfreyer/jurabridge/wiki/Hardware) and [software](https://github.com/andrewjfreyer/jurabridge/wiki/software) requirements.
 [Connections are straightforward.](https://github.com/andrewjfreyer/jurabridge/wiki/Hardware#connection-diagram)

 <p align="center">
   <img src="https://github.com/andrewjfreyer/jurabridge/raw/main/images/ena90.png" alt="Jura ENA Micro 90"/>
 </p>

+# Why?

+I saw [this](https://github.com/ryanalden/esphome-jura-component/) and thought I'd begin investigating whether some or all of the functionality would extend to the Jura ENA Micro 90.
+Many did, many did not, and I needed to investigate output from the machine.
+On thing led to another, and now we're here.

 # Table of Contents